dgkirkwood/nomad-consul-demo/infra_deploy/README.md

 ```

 The infrastructure that is provisioned for this test environment is configured to
-allow all traffic over port 22.
+allow traffic to port 22 from the Whitelist IP you have nominated.
+If you input 0.0.0.0/0 here then this port is open to the world.
 This is obviously not recommended for production
 deployments.